moogacs/docs.buf.build/docs/lint/usage.md

 title: Usage
 ---

-> We highly recommend completing [the tour](../tour/lint-your-api.md) to get an overview of
+> We recommend completing [the Tour of Buf](../tour/lint-your-api.md) for an overview of Protobuf
-> `buf lint`.
+> linting with the `buf lint` command.

 ## Define a module

-To get started, create a [module](../bsr/overview.md#modules) by adding a [`buf.yaml`](../configuration/v1/buf-yaml.md) file to the root of the directory that contains your Protobuf definitions.
+To get started linting your Protobuf sources, create a [Buf module](../bsr/overview.md#modules) by adding a [`buf.yaml`](../configuration/v1/buf-yaml.md) file to the root of the directory that holds your Protobuf definitions.
 You can create the default `buf.yaml` file with this command:

 ```teminal
 $ buf mod init
 ```

+That creates this file:

 ```yaml title="buf.yaml"
 version: v1